-IT WASN’T EASY TO FLAUNT CONVENTION AND FOLLOW YOUR CREATIVE CALLING.
+IT WASN’T EASY TO FLOUT CONVENTION AND FOLLOW YOUR CREATIVE CALLING.

 But hell and high water couldn’t have kept you from it.
 And getting – or keeping – a j-o-b was never part of the plan.

 And now you’re supporting yourself as a creative professional.
 (Take that, naysayers.)

 Chalk one up for creative courage.

 The downside?
 Some days it feels like your creativity – the one constant in your life, the very thing that used to make you feel most incandescent and alive – is being compromised by the stress of chasing down paying projects and client bookings, hanging on white-knuckled to the feast-or-famine roller coaster, and working with clients and on projects that leave you feeling underappreciated, unfulfilled, underpaid . . . and exhausted.